 One way to check your credit score is to request the information from the major credit reporting agencies.
 By law, credit reporting agencies are required to provide you with a free copy of your credit report once every 12 months.

-You can also check your credit score by asking Freedom Mortgage to prequalify you for a mortgage to buy a house.
+You can also check your credit score by calling Freedom Mortgage and asking us to prequalify you for a mortgage to buy a house.
 Prequalification involves a “soft” credit pull which generally does not have an impact on your credit score.
-When you give us permission to pull your credit for prequalification, we can tell you your current credit scores.
+When you give us permission to pull your credit for prequalification, we can often tell you your current credit scores.

 Prequalification can also give you an estimate of home prices you can afford, based on an estimate of the amount of a mortgage for which you might get approved.